cms-L1TK/firmware-hls/README.md

 ## EMP

-Summer Chain with EMP can bu built using this repository.

-Currently the project is built against the Apollo board with VU7P FPGA.
+Build the tracklet chain in EMP.

+Currently the supported chain configurations for EMP builds are:

+* **Skinny Chain**
+  * InputRouter to KalmanFilter
+    * Target: Apollo VU7P
+    * Path: `IntegrationTests/ReducedConfig/IRtoKF`

 ### Prerequisites